 3. Challenge Yourself

-When I ask potential students to describe how they currently practice, they often tell me they “just play”.
-The idea is that you don’t need a structured practice routine, you don’t need to work on exercises and drills and you don’t need to push yourself.
-Instead, you just need to play and you’ll get better.
+Their thinking is that you don’t need a structured practice routine and you don’t need to work on exercises and drills and you don’t need to push yourself.
+Instead, they think you just need to play and you’ll get better.

 If you want to make real progress on guitar, you need to push yourself.
-Progress happens when you reach past your comfort zone.
+Progress only happens when you reach slightly past your comfort zone.

 Here are some ways you can challenge yourself in a practice session: